-- Exaggerated in the Team Fortress 2 video "Meet the Heavy", he claims that one round from his weapon costs $200, it fires 10,000 rounds per minute, and as a result, it costs $400,000 to fire it for twelve seconds.
-(Do the math; he's right.)
-Assuming he's telling the truth, and given how much the Heavy uses the thing in the game, that might bring his expenses almost equal to the National Debt.
+- Exaggerated in the Team Fortress 2 video "Meet the Heavy", he claims that one round from his weapon costs $200, it fires 10,000 rounds per minute, and as a result, it costs $400,000 to fire it for twelve seconds (you can do the math yourself, he's right).
+Assuming he's telling the truth, and given how much the Heavy uses the thing in the game, that might bring his expenses almost equal to the US National Debt by this point.

 - Justified in Super Smash Bros.
 Brawl, where the villains actually are getting their supplies from subspace.
 Mr. Game & Watch could have dark matter extracted from him endlessly, helping the villains create an infinite army of mooks.

 - In MOTHER 3, once you realize who King P is, you have to wonder how he funds the production of Happy Boxes, the construction of New Pork City, the remodeling of Tazmily Village, and pays the Pigmask Army.
 This is explained, but very briefly and only very late in the game.
 Porky uses time travel to take (or steal) high technology from eras when it's cheap and common and easy to get, and uses it to establish himself as a techno-dictator in eras when it isn't.